Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to be limited
+  >The namespace to be limited.

 - value: `number`
-  >the amount of the entries not to be exceeded
+  >The amount of the entries not to be exceeded.

 Example: